DanielePalaia/object-storage-service/README.md

 - Swagger integration with annotations
 - Creation of Makefile and Dockerfile
 - First draft on the unit/integration tests
 - Some verifications after the project was implemented to see if specs were complied.

+In general I just asked for support to increase productivity keeping implementation in my control

 ---